 Liberty or Death: The American Revolution 1763-1783

 As you can see from the dates and descriptions in the subtitles, this series provides chronological coverage if used in sequence.
-Each book is 48 pages in length except Liberty or Death and A New Nation which each have 64 pages.
+Each book is 48 pages in length except Liberty or Death and A New Nation, which each have 64 pages.
 Books include some additional information in the back such as brief descriptions of other key events or brief biographical information on key people.
-Text takes up space about equivalent to one third of each page, sometimes overprinted on an illustration.
+The text takes up space about equivalent to one-third of each page, sometimes overprinted on an illustration.
 There is less text in the first book than in the rest of the series.

 These should be great read-aloud books for children ages seven to ten or independent reading books for about third or fourth grade and up.
 The Discovery of the Americas seems suitable for a slightly younger audience than the others (perhaps first grade), so it makes a great starting place both chronologically and developmentally.
 The other books in the series seem to gradually become more difficult.
 I would use the last two with students in at least third or fourth grade.